windmaomao/proxy-state/README.md

 p.inc()   // 2
 ```

-Basically the `canSet` callback is used to accept change requests.
-For example, if you don't want to commit changes from the same state value, you can compare the new and old state value:
+Basically the `canSet` callback is used to determine whether a state change request should be accepted.
+For example, if you don't want to commit changes from the same state value, you can compare the new and old state value and skip if they are same:

 ```jsx
   canSet: (obj, prop, value) => obj[prop] !=== value